ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation: Related Work

 \subsection{Transparent Object Datasets}

-In the open-source community, various datasets for transparent objects are available, such as real-world datasets~\cite{fang2022transcg,kim2024transpose,jiang2022a4t}.
-In Depth Anything v1, the authors used both open-source real and synthetic datasets for training, but in v2, they switched entirely to synthetic data.
-Introducing even 10\% real data can significantly degrade performance due to sensor noise in the labels, which is particularly detrimental in depth recovery tasks.
-The challenge of accurately annotating complex, occluded real-world scenes led us to prioritize synthetic data.
-To mitigate potential sim2real gaps, we used ray-tracing renderers to simulate realistic light refraction.
+Recent works~\cite{depth_anything_v2, bochkovskii2024depth} show that real-world datasets degrade model performance due to label noise, while synthetic data with precise labels, enhance model performance.
+However, synthetic datasets across different data domains remain scarce in the open-source community.
+Ray-tracing renderers have narrowed the sim2real gap, making domain differences the main bottleneck in model generalization.
 Existing synthetic datasets, such as ~\cite{sajjan2020clear,zhu2021rgb,xu2021seeing,ichnowski2021dex,shi2024asgrasp,dai2022domain}, typically feature transparent objects on desktops.
 However, these datasets lack the complexity necessary for generalization to real-world scenarios like kitchens, bedrooms, and offices, where service and humanoid robots operate.
 Moreover, these datasets often require extensive pre- or post-processing, such as segmentation or background reconstruction, which is impractical for end-to-end algorithms crucial to embodied intelligence applications.
-Synthetic datasets with HDRI backgrounds, such as~\cite{wang2023mvtrans}, also face challenges.
-HDRI backgrounds lack depth value labels, leading to confusion and poor generalization, especially in zero-shot scenarios for service robots.
-Simulation data for Realsense cameras, like ~\cite{dai2022domain,shi2024asgrasp}, involve complex rendering processes that reduce efficiency.
-The process includes rendering the RGB image, simulating IR projection with spotlights, and generating noisy depth maps, which is both complex and time-consuming.
-In designing our dataset and generation process, we address the limitations of existing datasets while anticipating the needs of future embodied intelligence algorithms.
-Our dataset includes indoor scenes typical for service robots, enriched with background depth values for transparent objects.
-It features both container-type and cosmetic transparent objects, carefully designed to overcome current deficiencies and ensure future scalability.
+Datasets using HDRI backgrounds~\cite{wang2023mvtrans} lack depth labels, which hinders generalization, especially in zero-shot tasks.
+Others simulate Realsense cameras~\cite{dai2022domain,shi2024asgrasp}, but their rendering pipelines are complex and inefficient.
+To address these gaps, our dataset provides richly annotated indoor scenes with realistic transparent objects (e.g., containers, cosmetics), complete with background depth maps.
+It is designed to support scalable, efficient training for future embodied intelligence applications.